-- The proposed buildings will achieve a desirable interface with public areas in terms of the relationship between the Lower Ground and Upper Ground Levels and the adjoining footpaths; - The buildings will addresses and integrate with all of its three street frontages through the inclusion of active facades with design elements that promote a visual relationship with public pedestrian areas adjacent to, and surrounding, those edges of the site; - Vehicle access points have been consolidated and will provide simple and direct vehicular movements throughout the site; - Service areas and plant rooms are integrated into the building design and do not visually dominate the streetscape or pedestrian areas adjoining the site.
-This includes the new electricity kiosk substation; - Many apartments will enjoy a direct visual connection to enable the overlooking of the Foreshore Plaza thereby ensuring a high degree of passive surveillance which will encourage a sense of safety within the public spaces around the site; - The apartments which have an easterly outlook have a substantial setback to the adjoining existing residences, the upper levels are gradually set back and privacy mitigation measures are provided to protect the privacy of neighbouring residents; - The architectural treatment and landscaping elements will achieve a suitable streetscape presentation; and - The landscape plans nominate an appropriate treatment for the public domain areas adjoining the site.
+- The proposed buildings will achieve a desirable interface with public areas in terms of the relationship between Ground level and the adjoining footpaths; - The buildings will addresses and integrate with all of its four street frontages through the inclusion of active facades with design elements that promote a visual relationship with public pedestrian areas adjacent to, and surrounding, those edges of the site: - Vehicle access points have been consolidated and will provide simple and direct vehicular movements throughout the site; - Service areas and plant rooms are integrated into the building design and do not visually dominate the streetscape or pedestrian areas adjoining the site.
+This includes the new electricity kiosk substation; - The apartments which have an easterly outlook have a substantial setback to the adjoining existing residences, the upper levels are gradually set back and privacy mitigation measures are provided to protect the privacy of neighbouring residents; - The architectural treatment and landscaping elements will achieve a suitable streetscape presentation; and - The landscape plans nominate an appropriate treatment for the public domain areas adjoining the site.